open-easyrtc/open-easyrtc/docs/easyrtc_installing.md

 3. Run the server using the node command.
     * `node server.js`

-Running easyRTC as a Service in Ubuntu
+Running EasyRTC as a Service in Ubuntu
 --------------------------------------

 Below is a small upstart script which can be saved as /etc/init/easyrtc.conf

-    description "easyRTC Node.js server"
+    description "EasyRTC Node.js server"
     author "Priologic Software Inc."

     # Saves log to /var/log/upstart/easyrtc.log